List of Seattle Sounders FC managers

-The Seattle Sounders FC has had two managers since the team’s inaugural 2009 season in Major League Soccer.
+Seattle Sounders FC has had two managers since the team’s inaugural 2009 season in Major League Soccer.

 The current manager is Brian Schmetzer, who was named as caretaker manager in July 2016 after the departure of Sigi Schmid.
 Schmetzer, elevated from his position as assistant coach.
 He previously managed the club in the USL First Division and played for the NASL franchise in the 1980s.
 Schmetzer was named permanent head coach in November 2016, ahead of the team's first MLS Cup championship.

 Managers

 This list includes all those who have managed the club since 2009, when the club joined Major League Soccer for the first time, whether managing on a full-time or caretaker basis.
 Games played include all League, Cup, Playoff, and Continental matches, and the win percentage is calculated from the total of games.